-Susan King, former vice president for external affairs for Carnegie Corporation of New York, became dean of the UNC School of Media and Journalism on Jan.
+Susan King became dean of the UNC School of Media and Journalism on Jan.
 1, 2012.
 She is also the school’s John Thomas Kerr Distinguished Professor.

-King’s career has spanned the two major disciplines in the school – journalism and strategic communication.
+King’s career has spanned the school's two major disciplines – journalism and strategic communication.

 After starting her broadcast journalism career in Buffalo, N.Y., she spent more than 20 years in Washington, D.C., as an anchor and reporter covering politics, including serving as a White House correspondent for ABC News.
-She has also reported for CBS, NBC and CNN.
-She has hosted the “Diane Rehm Show” and “Talk of the Nation” for National Public Radio.
+She also reported for CBS, NBC and CNN, and hosted the “Diane Rehm Show” and “Talk of the Nation” for National Public Radio.

 King then worked nearly five years in the U.S. Department of Labor as the assistant secretary for public affairs and as the executive director of the Family and Medical Leave Commission.